 Fullblood Standard Boer:

-– Breed standards recognised will be the same as the Standard Boer, with the exception being colour, a full red body is the preferred, it shall have no more than 20% white colouring on the entire body.
-Goats registered as Fullblood Red Boer must be the progeny of Fullblood Standard Boers or Fullblood Red Boers to be classified as a Fullblood Red Boer, those with Kalahari bloodlines in their pedigrees will be eligible for upgrade registration only.
+– Breed standards recognised will be the same as the Standard Boer, with the exception being colour, a full red body is the preferred, with allowance for white colouring similar to the allowance of excess Red areas on Standards.
+Goats registered as Fullblood Red Boer must be the progeny of Fullblood Standard Boers or Fullblood Red Boers/Kalahari/Australian Reds to be classified as a Fullblood Red Boer.

 The Painted Boer:

-– Breed standards are the same as for the Fullblood Standard Boer with the exception being the colour requirement of at least 15% colour on the body in addition to the required colour on the head, neck and ears.
-Any colour is acceptable from cream through to all shades of red and brown or black.
+– Breed standards are the same as for the Fullblood Standard Boer with the exception being the colour.
+Fullblood Painted Boers can be registered under the Standard Or Red Register depending on owner preference based on “main” colour or based on parenatage.
+Any colour is acceptable from pale brown “Blonde” through to all shades of red and brown or black.

 Kalahari Red Goat:

-– Breed standard shall be the same as the Standard Boer with the obvious exception being colour, the ideal is a brown goat with colour shadings that ranges between light brown to dark brown.
+– Now registered together, under the Red Boer Register.
+Breed standard shall be the same as the Standard Boer with the obvious exception being colour, the ideal is a brown goat with colour shadings that ranges between light brown to dark brown.

 The Australian Red Boer Goat:

-– Breeds standards recognised will be the same as the Kalahari/Red Boer Standards and may contain bloodlines of these breeds including the Standard Boer.
+– Now Registered together under the Red Boer Register.
+Breeds standards recognised will be the same as the Kalahari/Red Boer Standards and may contain bloodlines of these breeds including the Standard Boer.